AMSP-04/NETN-LOG/NETN-LOG.md

 If the `LOG_CancelService` is sent either by the Consumer or Provider, before the service has started, no repair of equipment is done.

 If the `LOG_CancelService` occurs during `LOG_ServiceStarted` and `RepairComplete`, the Provider shall inform the Consumer of the amount of repair done using `RepairComplete` parameter `RepairData`.
 This allows for interruptions due to operational necessity, e.g. death/destruction of either the consumer or provider during repair actions.

-By default the Maintenance Pattern does not include a transfer of modelling responsibility of the damaged platform to the application with modelling responsibility for the repairing facility, but could be included in the service delivery if applications are aware of the Transfer of Modelling Responsibility (TMR) pattern.

 Figure 9-16: OK Repair.